kubikowski/set-utilities/README.md

 [![Coverage][coveralls-image]][coveralls-url]
 [![Language][language-image]][language-url]

-This library is a collection of utility functions that operate with JavaScript `Sets`.

-Each function, as derived from Set Theory, is built to operate on n-ary sets by accepting variable arguments.
+This library is a collection of high performance utilities from Set Theory, which operate on an arbitrary number of Sets by each accepting variable arguments.

-Additionally, each function operates with the principals of immutability: none of the input sets are modified in the process or result of calculation.
+Each utility function operates with the principals of immutability: none of the input sets are modified in the process or result of calculation.

 ## Set Operations: